 I am always happy to let others pick my brain (in exchange for food or lots of laughs) and provide guidance where needed.
 I might not always have the time to work with you directly, but I can always find someone to help.

 Each timeline is different, and is determined by the amount of deliverables and the level of intricacy your project requires.
-Once we get more information about your project, we’ll be able to give you an estimated time frame.
-The best way to get the ball rolling on that process is to send an email to jenniferamolina@Mac.com, and we’ll ask you some questions.
+Once I get more information about your project, I’ll be able to give you an estimated time frame.
+The best way to get the ball rolling on that process is to send an email to jenniferamolina@Mac.com.

 It depends.
 If you’re being cheap, then the answer is no. If you truly want to capture a moment and don’t even have money for a cup of coffee.
 Then we can talk about it.

-If you have an awesome product that you’ve made and want me to tweet about it, I’m happy to as long as I have had an opportunity to actually use it and I think my audience will actually like it.
-The best way to reach out to me about this is to do so through twitter, and if I like your thing, I’ll retweet.
+I’m always happy to review products and services, as long as I actually get the opportunity to use it and truly believe my audience will like it.
+The best way to reach out to me about this is to do so through email or twitter, and if I like what I see, I’ll retweet.
 Just please don’t clog up my @mentions feed with products that are obviously not right for my audience.